pieterjandesmedt/vite-et-reves/content/static/crew.md

 ---

 We're a **family of five** travelling around the world in a Catana 401 named **Vite & Rêves**.
-You can translate this name as Fast & Dreams, but it's also pronounced the same way as 'Vis tes rêves' &mdash; _Live your dreams_.
+You can translate this name as Fast & Dreams, but it's also pronounced the same way as 'Vis tes rêves' --- _Live your dreams_.

 Follow our adventures here!